-- They’re great for culling photos from a shoot, because it feels easier to remove something from a collection than to delete from a photo.
-Once I’ve finalised my favourites I then delete the ones that didn’t make the cut.
+- They’re great for culling photos from a photoshoot, because it feels easier to remove something from a collection than to delete from a photo.
+Once I’ve finalised my favorites I delete the ones that didn’t make the cut.

-- Collections are ideal for doing in person sales with my portrait clients to select their favourites.
+- Collections are ideal for doing in person sales with my portrait clients to select their favorites.

 To create a Collection: